 3. Exclusion of a specific job:

 Now when you don’t want to include job in a specific organization, then make use of the minus sign.
 Say, you want jobs in the finance sector other than in government banks then type your Google Alert as “jobs in finance sector-government banks”.
 So here Google searches for all jobs in the finance sector but excludes the ones in government banks.
 There is no space between the minus sign and the next immediate letter.

 4. Limiting the search to certain websites:

 There are times when you want your job search to be limited to only one website.
-In this case include the name of the website with the type of job you are searching.
-Like when you need to search for jobs in say CareerBuilder then create the Google Alert as “Jobs in finance sector” site:CareerBuilder.com.
-This will post you jobs in finance sector which are found only in the specified website.
+In this case, include the name of the website with the type of job you are searching for.
+Like when you need to search for jobs in say CareerBuilder then creates the Google Alert as “Jobs in the finance sector” site:CareerBuilder.com.
+This will post your jobs in the finance sector which are found only in the specified website.
 For Google to understand, do not keep any space between site: and the website name.
 It has to be continuous.

 5. Extending the search to more than one city:

 When you search for jobs in two cities, then make use of the OR word.
 For example when you are interested in taking up a job in the finance sector either in Mumbai or Pune, then type the Google Alert as jobs in “finance sector”(Mumbai OR Pune).
 Here Google understands that it has to search for finance sector jobs both in Mumbai as well as Pune.